 Known as one the world's premier wine regions, Bordeaux welcomes oenophiles and romantics alike.
-Glorious vineyards burst in the deep reds of Merlot, Cabernet Sauvignon and Cabernet Franc just a short distance from your classic French villa near the town of Saint-Émilion.
-Bordeaux is a place to enjoy white linen table service, sip wine beside a private garden, spend a night at the classic theater, or wander around cobblestone streets and alleyways.
-Steeped in history, the Saint-Émilion area of this region is where the French themselves choose to vacation.
-Your vacation will be authentically French and uniquely Inspirato.
+Glorious vineyards burst in the deep reds of merlot, cabernet sauvignon, and cabernet franc, just a short distance from your classic French villa near the town of Saint-Émilion.
+Bordeaux is a place to unwind and get swept up in an authentic experience of local culture.
+After all, this region—steeped in centuries of history—is where the French themselves vacation.
+Enjoy white linen table service, sip wine beside a private garden, bicycle through the vineyards, spend a night at the theater, or wander around cobblestone streets and alleyways.

-Outside of Bordeaux, a guide will give you a tour of Pyla Dune, the largest sand dune in Europe.
-Hike to the top to see expansive views of the Bay of Arcachon, the Atlantic Ocean and the Landes forest.
+Outside of Bordeaux, enjoy a guided tour of Pyla Dune—the largest sand dune in Europe.
+Trek to the top to see expansive views of the Arcachon Bay, Atlantic Ocean, and thick woods of the Landes forest.